built-on-openfin/workspace-starter/how-to/add-an-application-to-workspace-via-api/README.md

 The [launch.ts](client/src/launch.ts) file imports [OpenFin's Workspace NPM Module](https://www.npmjs.com/package/@openfin/workspace).
 It checks the passed app.
 If the passed app is a Native Application (manifestType: "external") that requires launch external process permissions then it is up to the **Platform Workspace** to call fin.System.launchExternalProcess and have the relevant permission.
 For any other type of app/manifestType then the entry is passed to the launchApp function provided by the OpenFin workspace module.

 ![](workspace-cds-via-api-launch.gif)

+### A note about this example

+This is an example of how to use our APIs to configure OpenFin Workspace.
+It's purpose is to provide an example and provide suggestions.
+This is not a production application and shouldn't be treated as such.
+Please use this as a guide and provide feedback.
+Thanks!

 ### Read more about [working with Workspace](https://developers.openfin.co/of-docs/docs/workspace-overview).